Safety in New York

 - Don’t wander around aimlessly if you get lost.
 With my free Eric’s New York app, you can see where you are thanks to GPS even without the Internet.
 All subway lines are also shown on the city map so you can quickly get from one point to another.

 - If you really don’t know what to do, just kindly ask a New Yorker.
-New Yorkers are helpful and try to explain something by hand if necessary so don’t be afraid to ask for help.
+New Yorkers are helpful and try to explain something with their hands if necessary so don’t be afraid to ask for help.
 If no one is around, try the staff in a shop or cafe.

-- Leave your valuables in the hotel safe and keep a copy of your passport there for emergencies.
+- Leave your valuables and a copy of your passport in the hotel safe.
 You can also use luggage storage on the go.
 This is especially practical as large bags are not permitted in many places, such as events and museums.

 - When you’re on the go, always stow your valuables safely (a zipped bag is better than an open pocket) and take good care of them.
 Don’t leave your belongings unattended, even if you only have to go to the toilet briefly.

 - The subway is safe.
-However, fewer people travel on the subway at night, which if you’re alone this doesn’t give you the safest feeling.
+However, fewer people travel on the subway at night.
+If you’re alone this won’t give you the safest feeling.
 If you’re not in a large group, it’s better to take a taxi late at night.
 Especially if you are outside of Manhattan.